DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 `man` pages by typing "q".

-Alternatively, most commands you run will have a `--help` option that displays addition information For instance, with `ls`:
+Alternatively, most commands you run will have a `--help` option that displays additional information For instance, with `ls`:

 ```
 $ ls --help